UKCloud/documentation/articles/email/email-faq.md

 Email and Collaboration as a Service provides a range of productivity tools, including email, calendaring and tasks, which help an organisation's end users to work in a secure, efficient and effective way.

+> [!NOTE]
+> Email and Collaboration as a Service has been removed from sale.
+We'll continue to support and maintain this service for current customers.
+For new customers looking for a secure email service, please engage with our partner team at <partners@ukcloud.com>.

 ## What makes up Email and Collaboration as a Service?

 UKCloud manages the underlying infrastructure and application, ensuring the integrity of the email solution and mailbox availability.
 The customer is responsible for customising and managing the solution in terms of users, devices and client applications.